lmburns/pass-vera/pass-vera.md

 the pass vera is closed and dismounted, then a notification will be sent using an osascript.

-*Note*: The launchctl agent is rounded to the nearest minute and may not close in the exact amount of specified time.
+*NOTE*: The launchctl agent is rounded to the nearest minute and may not close in the exact amount of specified time.
 For example, the time is 10:02:20 and a 1 minute timer is given, the launchctl agent will run in 40 seconds.